crosstherubicon/Python_projects_and_more/README.md

-# Creating a Tik-Tac-Toe game using Python
+# Different things built using Python and python packages.